Manifest file

 <intent-filter>

-action android:name="android.intent.action.EDIT" />
+<action android:name="android.intent.action.EDIT" />

-action android:name="android.intent.action.INSERT" />
+<action android:name="android.intent.action.INSERT" />

-action android:name="android.intent.action.DELETE" />
+<action android:name="android.intent.action.DELETE" />

-An element must contain multiple element.
+An element must contain multiple

-But to assigine one of these action to the attribute
+one of these action to the attribute

-<action android:name="com.example.project.TRANSMOGRIFY" />
+<action android:name="com.example.project.TRANSMOGRIFY"

 Activity-alias

-The target must be in the same Application as the alias and it must be declared before the alias in the manifest.
+in the same Application as the alias and it must be declared before the alias

 android:icon="drawable resource"